System Design: AHRQ Resources

 TeamSTEPPS® (Team Strategy and Tools to Enhance Performance and Patient Safety) is an evidence-based teamwork system aimed at optimizing patient outcomes by improving communication and other teamwork skills.
 This multimedia resource kit helps organizations plan, conduct, and evaluate its team training program.

-This DVD reviews the case for evidence-based hospital design.
+This video reviews the case for evidence-based hospital design.
 See also "The Hospital Built Environment: What Role Might Funders of Health Services Research Play?"

 Triggers and Targeted Injury Detection Systems (TIDS).
 Expert Panel Meeting.
 Conference summary report.
 Rockville, MD: Agency for Healthcare Research and Quality; 2009.
 AHRQ Publication No. 09-0003.